What is White Knight?

 - Step 2: Next, Company B is not satisfied with either the purchase consideration or terms of the deal and rejects the bid offer.

 - Step 3: Next, once the bid-offer is rejected, Company A resorts to a more hostile approach and attempts to the takeover of Company B’s stake forcibly, such as purchasing majority shares from the open market.

 - Step 4: Next, Company C (white knight) realizes that Company B is under the pressure of a hostile takeover by Company A.

 - Step 5: Finally, Company C comes to the rescue of Company B by offering either higher purchase consideration or a better deal term, such as a promise to retain the current management team.
 In this way, Company C acts as the white knight for Company B by saving it from the hostile takeover attempt by Company A.

-So, in this article, we have discussed the definition of a white knight and how it works along with some real-life examples in order to enable you to internalize the concept of white knight merger.
-So, by now you have a fair bit of idea about the importance of white knight in the business scenario.
+So, in this article, we have discussed the definition and how it works, along with some real-life examples to enable you to internalize the concept of a white knight merger.
+So, by now, you have a good idea about the importance of the white knight in the business scenario.

 This is a guide to White Knight.
 Here we discuss an introduction to White Knight, an explanation, and examples with steps to use in a hostile takeover.
 You can also go through our other related articles to learn more –